-4.1.1 Investments, personal and financial relationships or other material financial interests between the valuer and the relevant entity
+4.3.3 Investments, personal and financial relationships or other material financial interests between the valuer and the relevant entity

-- 101 Within the process of assessments of Col, the valuers should provide the RAs with information about personal and financial ties with the relevant entity that could be perceived as material Col. Below is a non-exhaustive list of elements that can be considered in the assessment by the RAs: - The valuer is a creditor of the relevant entity or has taken out leasing services from the relevant entity; - The relevant entity is an important profit contributor for the firm; - The firm holds significant investments in assets managed by the relevant entity; and - Transaction related services provided by a potential valuer might be connected with the financing operations of the relevant entity.
+- 102 Within the process of assessing CoI, the valuers should provide the RAs with information about personal and financial ties with the relevant entity that could be perceived as material CoI.
+Below is a non-exhaustive list of elements that can be considered in the assessment by the RAs: - the valuer is a creditor of the relevant entity or has taken out leasing services from the relevant entity; - the relevant entity is a significant profit contributor for the firm; - the firm holds significant investments in assets managed by the relevant entity; and - transaction-related services provided by a potential valuer might be connected with the financing operations of the relevant entity.

-5. Safeguards
+Safeguards

-5.1 Existing references to safeguards
+Existing references to safeguards

-- 102 As a best practice, RAs should conduct the assessment of the material common or conflict of interest holistically, by taking into account relevant circumstances and safeguards. - 103 Article 41(4)(d) of Delegated Regulation (EU) 2016/1075 identifies as relevant some minimum safeguards in relation to legal persons, such as 'any structural separation or other arrangements that shall be put in place to address any threats to independence'. - 104 In the same vein, Delegated Regulation (EU) 2016/1075 introduces the concept of safeguards by specifying in the recital 39 that 'if the significance of those threats to independence compared to the safeguards applied is such that the person's independence is compromised, the company or partnership should not be the independent valuer'. - 105 Safeguards should be understood to be those measures that could be put in place and would decrease the materiality of actual or perceived risk of a common or conflict of interest.
-The application of safeguards in a level and manner acceptable for the RA would lead to the conclusion that there is no material interest in common or in conflict. - 106 Recital 39 of Regulation (EU) 2016/1075 gives further indications of such safeguards for the materiality assessment of interests in common or in conflict for past provision of services, other than statutory audit or valuation services, having regard to all relevant circumstances, including any structural separation or other arrangements in place.
-This might be seen as a benchmark of what safeguards could consist of. - 107 Safeguards could apply in, for instance: - a situation that generates a potentially material Col (e.g. through past provision of services) which is by virtue of a safeguard attenuated until the existence of an interest is rendered acceptable in the view of the appointing authority. - a situation where no material Col has been identified for past or current provision of services, but safeguards may be required as pre-emptive, forward-looking measures, targeting future engagement of the valuer in relation with the relevant entity.
-This aspect is particularly important when the timeline for the commencement or completion of the valuation is not clear and could cover a medium term (1 -2 year) time period.
+- 103 As a best practice, RAs should conduct the assessment of the material common or conflict of interest holistically, by taking into account relevant circumstances and safeguards. - 104 Article 41(4)(d) of Delegated Regulation (EU) 2016/1075 identifies as relevant some minimum safeguards in relation to legal persons, such as 'any structural separation or other arrangements that shall be put in place to address any threats to independence'. - 105 In the same vein, Delegated Regulation (EU) 2016/1075 introduces the concept of safeguards by specifying in recital 39 that 'if the significance of those threats to independence compared to the safeguards applied is such that the person's independence is compromised, the company or partnership should not be the independent valuer'. - 106 Safeguards should be understood to be those measures that could be put in place and would decrease the materiality of actual or perceived risk of a common or conflict of interest.
+The application of safeguards in a level and manner acceptable for the RA would lead to the conclusion that there is no material interest in common or in conflict. - 107 Recital 39 of Regulation (EU) 2016/1075gives further indications of such safeguards for the materiality assessment of interests in common or in conflict for past provision of services, other than statutory audit or valuation services, having regard to all relevant circumstances, including any structural separation or other arrangements in place.
+This might be seen as a benchmark of what safeguards could consist of. - 108 Safeguards could apply in, for instance: - A situation that generates a potentially material CoI (e.g. through past provision of services) which is by virtue of a safeguard attenuated until the existence of an interest is rendered acceptable in the view of the appointing authority. - A situation where no material Col has been identified for past or current provision of services, but safeguards may be required as pre-emptive, forward-looking measures, targeting future engagement of the valuer in relation with the relevant entity.
+This aspect is particularly important when the timeline for the commencement or completion of the valuation is not clear and could cover a medium term (1- to 2-year) time period.

-5.2 Practical application of safeguards
+Practical application of safeguards